 Pump and Dump Meaning

 Pump and dump is a practice of artificially inflating the market price of a stock to gain by selling it before it falls again.
 It is an illegal activity as ruled by the Securities and Exchange Commission (SEC).

-An investor or an investing firm engages in this activity by buying the stocks of a firm the prices of which are easy to manipulate.
+An investor or an investing firm engages in this activity by buying the stocks of a firm, the prices of which are easy to manipulate.
 It is then followed by excessive endorsing of that stock until it rises significantly.
 The investors then sell the stocks, thus making illicit profits, and the common investor loses their money.

 Types of Pump and Dump Methods

-- Traditional Scheme: This is a fraud scheme being followed since ages where the stocks are pitched through advertising, telephone calls, press releases, etc. in order to spread the misinformation.
+- Traditional Scheme: This is a fraud scheme being followed since ages where the stocks are pitched through advertising, telephone calls, press releases, etc. to spread the misinformation.
 In such a scheme, the fraudsters pitch the stock by emphasizing that they have inside information of the subject stock.

 - Wrong Number Scheme – Interestingly, this scheme is followed to trap a customer by telling him that he is not the target customer.
 Usually, on a telephone call, a fraudster spits out lucrative information about a stock to a customer and pretends to have made a wrong call instead.
 It generally leaves the customer baffled and somewhat lured for the stock.

 Noticeably, these practices have been a subject of cinema in a few instances.
 ‘The Wolf of Wall Street’ and ‘Boiler Room’ are two such movies where strong references to this scheme can be found.
 In the latter, dishonest firms practiced selling penny stocks to customers by cold calling.